plan-systems/design-docs/README.md

 ## What's in This Repo?

 This repo presents and discusses the layers, abstractions, and technologies that comprise PLAN.
 It is written for developer-types ready to understand and vet PLAN's architecture and design.
+A formal [proof of correctness](https://github.com/plan-tools/design-docs/blob/master/proof-of-correctness.md) for PLAN is also available for review.

 ## PLAN: A Synopsis